 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Cleveland Clinic Sports Health exercise physiologist Heather Nettle, MA, ACSM-HFS, suggests six ways to exercise that won’t strain your budget.
-If your doctor says you are healthy enough for exercise, get to it.
+Exercise physiologist Christopher Travers, MS, suggests six ways to exercise that won’t strain your budget.
+If your doctor says you’re healthy enough for exercise, there’s no better time than now.

 Walking for 30 minutes a day can help you lose weight, control your blood sugar, and lower your cholesterol and blood pressure, and reduce stress.
 Can’t do 30 minutes?
 Three 10-minute walks per day work just as well.

 Cost: Invest in good walking shoes, which range from $60 to $120 at sporting goods stores and online.
 Running shoes work, too, but can be more expensive.
 Good shoes will serve you well, but be sure to replace them every 400 miles or twice a year, whichever comes first.